“Breathe!” Dastien screamed, but his voice sounded a million miles away.

 I froze, watching the answer button blink.
 I dropped the cake on the floor as I fumbled for the phone, swiping my thumb across the screen.
 “Claudia?
 Are you okay?”

 I spun to Dastien.
 When did you call her?

 “One sec.”
-I stepped outside, closing the glass door behind me.
-Somehow Dastien could pay attention multiple conversations at once and still converse coherently.
+I stepped outside and closed the glass door behind me.
+Somehow Dastien could pay attention to multiple conversations at once and still converse coherently.
 I couldn’t.
 Listening to Dastien make travel plans while trying to give Claudia my attention wasn’t going to go well.